lostpebble/pebblebed/README.md

 * It will contain the string or integer ID of the entity whenever it is **loaded** or **queried**
 * It should also be set to whatever ID you would like for the entity when you **save** it (or if it is an `int`, can be left unset to auto-generate an ID).

-If there is no property in the schema definition which has a `role: "id"` set, then the ID will be auto-generated on save.
+:warning: If there is no property in the schema definition which has a `role: "id"` set, then the ID will be auto-generated on save.
+For ease of use and better control, **this is not recommended though** (even if all your ids are auto-generated).

 ##### An example schema definition might look like this:
 ```